Gamocosm/Gamocosm/README.md

 ### Setting up your development environment
 You should have a Unix/Linux system.
-The following instructions were made for Fedora 20, but the steps should be similar on other distributions.
+The following instructions were made for Fedora 31, but the steps should be similar on other distributions.

-1. Install postgresql and development headers and libraries, memcached, redis, and nodejs: `(sudo) yum install postgresql-server postgresql-contrib postgresql-devel memcached redis nodejs`
+1. Install postgresql and development headers and libraries, memcached, redis, and nodejs: `(sudo) dnf install postgresql-server postgresql-contrib postgresql-devel memcached redis nodejs`
 1. Install [RVM][13].
 Read the instructions on their page (will be up to date)
-1. Install Ruby 2.2.0+: `rvm install 2.2`, and optionally `rvm use --default 2.2`.
+1. Install Ruby 2.6.5+: `rvm install 2.6.5`, and optionally `rvm use --default 2.6.5`.
 You may need to install extra packages for compiling ruby (it will tell you)
-1. Install other things needed for gems: `(sudo) yum install gcc`
+1. Install other things needed for gems: `(sudo) dnf install gcc`
-1. Check that `ruby -v` gives you version 2.2.
+1. Check that `ruby -v` gives you version 2.6.5.
 If not, log out and back in (on the computer) to have it reread your `~/.bash_profile`
 1. Install Bundler: `gem install bundler`
 1. Install gem dependencies: `bundle install`
 1. Run `cp env.sh.template env.sh`
 1. Enter config in `env.sh`
-1. Initialize postgresql: `(sudo) postgresql-setup initdb`
+1. Initialize postgresql: `(sudo) postgresql-setup initdb --unit postgresql`
+1. Configure the database (explained below)
-1. Start postgresql, memcached, and redis manually: `(sudo) service start postgresql/memcached/redis`, or enable them to start at boot time: `(sudo) service enable postgresql/memcached/redis`
+1. Start postgresql, memcached, and redis manually: `(sudo) systemctl start <postgresql/memcached/redis>`, or enable them to start at boot time: `(sudo) systemctl enable <postgresql/memcached/redis>`
-1. After configuring the database, run `./run.sh rake db:setup`
+1. Run `bundle exec rake db:setup`
-1. Start the server: `./run.sh rails s`
+1. Start the server: `bundle exec rails s`
-1. Start the Sidekiq worker: `./run.sh sidekiq`
+1. Start the Sidekiq worker: `bundle exec sidekiq`

 ### Directory hierarchy
 - `app`: main source code